ababic/django-querystring-tag/README.md

 {% querystring bar+=4 %}```
 ```

-The `{% querystring %}` tag gracefully handles cases where the value is already present for the specified parameter, or where no values are present for the parameter at all.
+If the specified value is already present, the instruction will simply be ignored.

 #### Template variable support